krik8235/llama-ai-agent/README.md

 # Overview

-A ad creative generator that help businesses quickly and affordably generate marketing content, ad ideas, and creatives by analyzing user requirements and performing competitive research.
+An AI-powered ad creative generator that produces high-quality marketing content, ad ideas, and visuals tailored to your specific needs.

 [Website](https://create-ad-images.streamlit.app/)